decentralized-mcp/servers/podcast_maker/README.md

 ## Start an SSE server

-The server is started on port 8081 using the [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) tool.
+The server is started on port 8081 using the OpenMCP proxy tool.

 ```
-mcp-proxy --sse-host=0.0.0.0 --sse-port=8081 -- python3 tools.py
+openmcp run -p 0.0.0.0:8081 -- python3 tools.py
 ```

 ## Test the SSE server